ceph/ceph-nvmeof/README.md

 # Docker build and usage

-In order to build and run the gateway in a docker container, please follow following steps
+In order to build and run the gateway in a docker container, please follow these steps:

 1. Follow steps #1 to #4 in section `Initial configuration`